hectorlarios/basic-config/README.md

 `property {String}` - string path to the property that will be unobserved. e.g. 'path.to.the.property.to.be.unobserved'

-### createBasicConfig()
+### createConfig()
-This method will create a new instance of the BasicConfig class.
+This method will create a new instance of the BasicConfigStore class.
 The new instance will provide local storage of properties that do not need to be stored in the global space.

 ### Example